Kampuchea Revolutionary Army: Formation

+The Khmer Rouge regime marked the anniversary of the Revolutionary Army of Kampuchea on 17 January 1968 the date which marked the first offensive of the Khmer Rouge.
+It was aimed more at gathering weapons and spreading propaganda than in seizing territory since, at that time, the adherents of the insurgency numbered no more than 4,000–5,000.

 In the years that followed, widespread dissatisfaction with the Sihanouk regime drove many Cambodians to flee government repression and join Khmer Rouge armed groups, leading to a rapid increase in the Revolutionary Army of Cambodia's ranks.

 Alliance with Sihanouk

 The situation shifted in favour of the Khmer Rouge after the March 18, 1970 coup, in which Prime Minister Lon Nol, backed by the United States, ousted Head of State Norodom Sihanouk while he was abroad.
 In response, Sihanouk announced the formation of the National United Front of Kampuchea (FUNK) and the Royal Government of National Union of Kampuchea (GRUNK), aligning himself with all forces opposed to Lon Nol, the strongest among them being the Khmer Rouge.

 As a result, the Revolutionary Army of Kampuchea was reorganized into the Cambodian People's National Liberation Armed Forces (CPNLAF), absorbing armed groups loyal to Sihanouk.
 Sihanouk's influence in rural Cambodia allowed the Khmer Rouge to expand their power significantly.
 By 1973, they effectively controlled most of Cambodia's territory, though only a small portion of its population.
 Many Cambodians who supported the Khmer Rouge did so under the belief that they were fighting for Sihanouk's return.

-It was the CPNLAF that ultimately captured Phnom Penh and overthrew the Khmer Republic in April 1975, establishing complete Khmer Rouge rule over Cambodia.
+It was the CPNLAF that ultimately captured Phnom Penh and overthrew the Khmer Republic on 17th of April 1975, establishing complete Khmer Rouge rule over Cambodia.

+On 22 July 1975 the Kampuchea Revolutionary Army was formally established in a large ceremony inside the compound of the Olympic Stadium which was attended by some 3,000 members of the Revolutionary Army.